davaba86/aws-s3-backend/README.md

 # Terraform AWS S3 Backend Module

+## TLDR

+Instead of creating and managing my backends manually I prefer to keep it in a custom module.

+This module creates an S3 bucket for the TF statefiles and DyanmoDB table for the statelocks.

 ## Setup

 1. Ensure you're able to authenticate to AWS and verify with for eg. `aws sts get-caller-identity`.